straightVibing/Initial-Report/Initial Report.md

 ## A Potential Solution

 - New technology could provide a solution
-- Microbial Fuel Cells have been around
+- Interest in MFCs has existed since the mid-19th century @Scott2016
+    -  Tech wasn't viable enough
-- @Herrero-Hernande2013 wastewater treatment and electricity production is viable
+- @Herrero-Hernande2013 wastewater treatment and electricity production is viable today

-- Bring up MFCs
-- Description and discussion of major design parameters
-    - When mention these very be brief so that you can then expand in the background and literature review
-- Get/make a diagram to illustrate how the key component
-    - Draw.io or similar should be fine
-    - REMEMBER TO MENTION THAT THE MEMBRANE IS AN OPTIONAL STEP
+FIGURE HERE

 The principal components of a Microbial Fuel Cell are an anode and a cathode, @Logan2008.
 These can be arranged in a variety of ways with multiple of either comprising the cell.
 In addition, a membrane can be included to separate anodic and cathodic liquids however these are not preferred as they increase the internal resistance of the cell, reducing electron transfer.